cpcsdk/cpctools/resources/CPCSD/pcfs/readme.txt

 The blocks are allocated to file starting from the end of the volume.
 This allows to keep as much space as possible for the catalog at the start.
 When the allocated file space meets the catalog, the disk is full.

+However, the extent, once allocated, is used backwards.
+This means the last sector allocated is the one that will be used for the first part of the file.
+This sounds a bit strange, but it allows to :
+ * Have the file stocked forward in memory and use the "read multiple sector" easily.
+ * Conveniently put the allocated extents in a stack, and POP them as we use them.

+TODO LIST

+Program to check disk integrity :
+ * Every file is in a dir
+ * Allocated xentries are all linked from a file or dir
+ * No files (storage and catalog) overlap
+ * Sector map matches file catalog
+ * Circular/merging xentries chains

+There is no concept of a current path, nor parent dir.
+So it is not possible to go "up" in the filesystem.
+This can be added if we store the entry numbers of the parent dirs somewhere.

+RSXs:
+ùCD : with no args, go to root dir. ùCD "path","to","dir" to go in path/to/dir.
+This allows easy use from other programs with not too much string management, but is a bit painful for user, so accept / syntax as well maybe

+ùERA : can remove EMPTY dirs.
+Removing a dir that has other dir/files inside is too complicated, and the erase code is largely crazy enough.

+ùSEARCH : find a file by name on whole disk.
+But we need to crawl the catalog multiple times to get the path to the file !